Volume 26, Issue 3 (Autumn 2025) jrehab 2025, 26(3): 422-445 | Back to browse issues page

 URL: http://rehabilitationj.uswr.ac.ir/article-1-3632-en.html

-5- , Head of Department of Health Education and Promotion, Department of Health Education and Promotion, Deputy of Health, Iran university of Medical Sciences, Tehran, Iran.
+5- Department of Health Education and Promotion, Deputy of Health, Iran university of Medical Sciences, Tehran, Iran.

-Purpose: Early communication skills which emerge during the prelinguistic period, form the essential foundation for later language development in both typically developing children and those with communication disorders.
-Children with Autism Spectrum Disorder (ASD) often exhibit significant deficits in these skills.
-This study aimed to investigate early communication skills in minimally verbal or nonverbal Persian-speaking children with ASD aged 3-5 years using the Communication Skills Checklist (CSC).
+Objective Early communication skills, which emerge during the prelinguistic period, form the essential foundation for later language development in typically developing (TD) children and in children with communication disorders.
+Children with autism spectrum disorder (ASD) often exhibit significant deficits in these skills.
+This study aimed to investigate early communication skills in minimally verbal or nonverbal Persian-speaking children with ASD compared to their TD peers.

-Results: No significant differences were observed between the scores of children with ASD aged 3 to 5 years and TD children aged 9 to 11 months across most early communication skills (p>0.05).
-However, significant differences were found between ASD group and TD children aged 12 months in all measured communicative skills as well as in communication subscale - assessing gestures, eye contact and communication functions, with the ASD group scoring lower in both comparisons (p<0.001)., One- way ANOVA results revealed no significant differences within the ASD group (p>0.05), but significant differences among TD age subgroups with older children scoring higher (p<0.001).
+Results No significant differences were observed between children with ASD aged 3-5 years and TD children aged 9-11 months in the CSC domains (P>0.05).
+However, significant differences were found between ASD children and TD children aged 12 months in all CSC domains and between ASD children and TD children aged 9-11 months in the communication domain (assessing gesture use, eye contact and communicative function), with the ASD group scoring lower (P<0.001).
+One-way ANOVA results revealed no significant differences in the CSC scores among age groups of the ASD children (P>0.05), but significant differences among TD children’s age groups were reported, with older children having higher scores (P<0.001).

-Conclusion: Despite being considerably older in chronological age, children with ASD showed notable delays in all early communication skills compared to 12-month-old TD children.
+Conclusion Despite being older, children with ASD have notable delays in all early communication skills compared to 12-month-old TD children.
 These underscore the need for early screening and intervention targeting early communication skills in children with ASD to support language and communication development in these children.

 Type of Study: Original | Subject: Speech & Language Pathology